There are some really cool places in Japan I have yet to see for myself.

-Having spent several months travelling around Japan myself, it’s easily one of my favourite places to travel.
-I have since wrote many articles to help guide other travellers on what to see and do in Japan.
+Having spent several months travelling around Japan myself it’s easily one of my favourite places to travel.
+I have since wrote many articles to help guide other travellers on what to see and do there.

 Cool Places In Japan

 Not many people know of Yoshino, even though it’s one of the most mesmerising places in Japan.
 During Spring, the valley looks like a floating pink sea, with hills and endless forests.

 This really is one of the best places to visit in Japan in Spring.

 When we first visited, we stayed in Yoshino until late in the evening to see the mist coming down from the hills.
 It was a true spectacle.